The GSB Guide to repatriation to the UK

 Should you sell assets before repatriating?

 Everyone’s circumstances are different.
-Repatriating may not be as complex for you as long as you take good financial and tax advice from a professional.
+Repatriating may not be as complex for you as long as you take good financial advice from a professional.

 Repatriation to the UK